 The state of California allows parents to discipline their children with physical force.
-However, there are some limits on the amount of force that can be used.
+However, there are limits on the amount of force that can be used.
 Individuals who inflict excessive amounts of harm could be charged under California Penal Code Section 273(d): Child Abuse / Inflicting Physical Punishment on a Child.

 Understanding the legal line between disciplining a child and child abuse can be difficult.
 The Simmrin Law Group can provide information about the definition of child abuse and penalties for a child abuse conviction, as well as defenses for individuals accused of abusing their children.